alexandergolob/alexander-golob/src/pages/projects/boynton-yards.md

     value: DLJ Real Estate
 descriptions:
   - md_content: >-
-      Mural completed for DLJ Real Estate at Boynton Yards, and features their logo, complete with a bouncy line covering the whole mural.
+      Two-piece mural completed for DLJ Real Estate at Boynton Yards, and features their logo, complete with a bouncy line covering the whole building.
+The second part of the mural is an asphalt mural, painting bouncy lines as an extension of the lines on the building onto the adjacent parking lot.

       This mural was completed during the social distancing period of the